AleksandrHovhannisyan/artsakh-genocide/README.md

 #### Fuel depot explosion

 On September 25, [a fuel depot exploded in Artsakh](https://armenpress.am/eng/news/1120814/) as Armenians were queueing up to refuel their vehicles before fleeing.
-As of September 29, the death toll reportedly stood at 170, with hundreds more severely injured and transported to Armenia for treatment.
+As of September 29, the death toll stood at 170, with hundreds more severely injured and transported to Armenia for treatment.
 Several countries dispatched medical teams to Armenia to help treat these burn victims.

 #### Number of Artsakh refugees who crossed the Armenian border